 We commit to educating ourselves and others in these issues and fully understanding the perspective of marginalized voices.
 To fully support students in our role as mentors, we need to be cognizant and understanding of their various experiences.
 We will use this knowledge to improve our mentoring and help our students be successful to their fullest extent.
 We are building an online repository of materials focusing on equity issues in our classrooms, and on our faculty.
-This is an active, ongoing repository, please forward your contributions to Anika (firstname.lastname@example.org) or use the form below.
+This is an active, ongoing repository, please forward your requests and/or contributions to Anika (firstname.lastname@example.org) or use the form below.
 Original materials compiled by Alison Williams, ’81.

 Profiles in STEM